-The Clty of Boston has determined that program participants may receive up to 12 months of rental assistance.
+The City of Boston has determined that program participants may receive up to 12 months of rental assistance.
 Reassessments will be required every 3 months.
 Although the City will allow up to 12 months of rental assistance, in actuality the expected duration will be much shorter than allowed.
-Only 10% of the award is set-aside for direct financial assistance to program participants.
+Only \$227,186 or 16% of the award is set-aside for direct financial assistance to program participants.
 Therefore we expect that most of the direct financial assistance will be in the form of a one-time rent arrearage, move in costs or small rental assistance payments for 2 or 3 months.
 The amount of the Assistance will be adjusted based on the participant's needs and income at the time of reassessment.

-F. Standards for Determining the Type, Amount and Duration of Housing Stabilization and/or Housing Relocation Services to Provide to a Program Participant

-ESG funds can be used to cover costs associated with providing homeless or at-risk clients with housing relocation and stabilization services.
-Funds in this category will primarily cover case management salaries.
-As stated earlier, Boston is requiring that every individual or family must have at least an initial consultation with a case manager or other authorized representatives who can determine the appropriate type of assistance to meet their needs.
+F. Standards for Determining the Type, Amount and Duration of Housing Stabilization and/or Housing Relocation Services to Provide to a Program Participant have at least an initial consultation with a case manager or other authorized representatives who can determine the appropriate type of assistance to meet their needs.
 At this initial consultation, long-term strategies for ensuring stable housing should be covered with the client including referrals to other agencies or programs for other kinds of support including income supports, child care, legal assistance, SNAPS and connections to educational and employment opportunities.